agents4science/agents4science.github.io/README.md

 An **AI agent** is an autonomous program or system that perceives its environment, makes decisions, and takes actions to achieve specific goals.
 New **large language model** (LLM) and related technologies make it feasible to assemble collections of such agents that can automate important tasks in science and engineering, such as synthesizing information from the literature, identifying promising hypotheses, designing protocols to evaluate hypotheses, running experiments, and interpreting results.

+To explore and advance these ideas, we are holding an intense class in this area in Spring 2025.
-The class is intended for graduate students and talented final year undergrads who want to engage in this fascinating research area.
+This class is targetted at graduate students and talented final year undergrads who want to engage in this fascinating research area, but we will also welcome postdocs, scientists, and faculty who are prepared to work with us.
 We will "**learn by doing**".
 Your instructors will provide infrastructure and examples, and in-depth presentations on the state of the art and open problems in agentic AI.
 Students will design, build, and apply AI agents for specific purposes.